cxengage/cxengage.github.io/cxengage-api-doc/Get-Template.md

 ## Description

-Retrieves templates for the given instance.
+Retrieves templates for the given tenant.

 ### Parameters